Iran's Political Elite

 - Karbaschi, Gholamhoseyn (1953– ) Former mayor of Tehran and secretary-general of the Servants of Reconstruction Party (Hezb-e Kargozaran-e Sazandegi-ye Iran), which is close to former President Rafsanjani.
 The son of an ayatollah, he studied theology at Qom Seminary and mathematics at Tehran University.
 He traded in his clerical robe for civilian clothes and went on to have a successful political career, serving as governor of Isfahan and then mayor of Tehran.
 In 1998, as a reformist ally of President Khatami, he was arrested on corruption charges and his televised show trial captivated the Iranian public.
 The court first sentenced him to five years imprisonment for mismanagement of state funds but acquitted him on a bribery charge.
 The court of appeals later reduced his sentence from five years to two.

 - Karroubi, Hojatoleslam Mehdi (1937– ) Former speaker of parliament and later opposition leader.
 Son of a clergyman from the Lorestan province, he was imprisoned under the shah and became a trusted lieutenant of Khomeini who put him in charge of the Martyrs Foundation (1979–1992) and Pilgrimage Affairs (1985–1990).
 He was involved in the Iran-Contra negotiations that took place between Iranian and American officials.
 After serving for 16 years as a member of parliament, often as deputy-speaker or speaker, he ran for president in 2005 and 2009.
 Both times, he accused the regime of rigging the votes.
 Karroubi, who was one of the founders of the Assembly of Militant Clerics (Majma`-e Ruhaniyyun-e Mobarez), broke with his colleagues over his election protest and in 2005 founded The National Trust Party (Hezb Etemad Melli).
 In 2009, he and Mir-Hossein Mousavi emerged as the two most prominent leaders of the Green Movement.
+He has been under house arrest since 2011 for his role in the protests.

 - Khamenei, Ayatollah Ali (1939– ) Succeeded Khomeini as Iran’s supreme leader.
 Son of a cleric, he was born in Mashhad and studied theology there and in Qom, where he was exposed to Khomeini’s ideas.
 In the 1980s, he was elected president in 1981 and 1985 during the Iran-Iraq War.
 In 1989, after Ayatollah Khomeini’s death, the Assembly of Experts selected him to be the supreme leader.
 Lacking Khomeini’s charisma, he has emerged as a micromanager and has increasingly thrown his considerable weight behind the conservative camp.
 He survived an assassination attempt in 1981 but lost the use of one of his hands.
 He has six children.

 - Khamenei, Hojatoleslam Hadi (1947– ) Younger brother of the supreme leader who opposes the concept of velayat-e faqih.
 He is a four-term member of parliament who also published two newspapers (Jahan Islam and Hayat Nou), both of which were banned by the Judiciary on the charge of castigating political leaders.
+He endorsed Hassan Rouhani in the 2013 presidential election.

 - Khamenei, Hojatoleslam Mojtaba (1969– ) Second son of the supreme leader.
 He is a cleric who both studies and teaches in the Qom seminary.
 Reputed to be a powerful behind-the-scenes player in his father’s operations and an individual being primed to succeed him, he was the subject of harsh slogans after the 2009 disputed elections with the crowds shouting “Mojtaba, [we hope you] die and never get to be the leader.”